ossrs/srs/README.md

 Remark:

-1. Concurrency: The concurrency of single process.
+1. Concurrency: We only benchmark the concurrency of single process.
-1. MultipleProcess: SRS is single process, while [go-oryx][oryx] is a MultipleProcess SRS.
+1. MultipleProcess: SRS support multiple processes by [go-oryx][oryx].
-1. HLS aonly: The HLS audio only streaming delivery.
+1. HLS aonly: HLS supports delivering in audio only without video stream.
-1. BW check: The bandwidth check.
+1. BW check: The bandwidth check feature is used to detect the bandwidth between server and client.
-1. Security: To allow or deny stream publish or play.
+1. Security: The security includes access control, token authentication and referer check.
-1. Reload: Nginx supports reload, but not nginx-rtmp.
+1. Reload: SRS and Nginx support reload, but nginx-rtmp doesn't.

 ### Performance

-Performance benchmark history, on virtual box.
+The performance benchmark data and corelative commits are listed here.

-* See also: [Performance for x86/x64 Test Guide][v1_CN_Performance]
+* See also: [Performance for x86/x64 Test Guide][v1_CN_Performance].
-* See also: [Performance for RaspberryPi][v1_CN_RaspberryPi]
+* See also: [Performance for RaspberryPi][v1_CN_RaspberryPi].
-* About multiple-process performance, read [go-oryx][oryx].
+* For multiple processes performance, read [go-oryx][oryx].

 #### Play RTMP benchmark

-The play RTMP benchmark by [SB][srs-bench]:
+The data for playing RTMP was benchmarked by [SB][srs-bench]:

 |   Update      |    SRS    |    Clients    |     Type      |    CPU    |  Memory   | Commit        |